 - Who prepares the story?
-The players prepare long-term goals for their characters.
-But no-one plans anything.
-PCs and NPCs just do what seems right at that moment.
+The GM prepares the overall shape of the story, linear or branching.
+Players run their characters through these events.
+Within that structure, PCs and NPCs just do what seems right at that moment.
 This might or might not lead to a good story.

 - The rules will be: followed, come what may.

 - How brutal is the game?
-Don't hurt my character without warning.
-Tell me what the consequences of failure could be and let me back out if I don't like it.
+Tell me what the consequences of failure could be before I do something.
+But sometimes, there are no good choices

 - Doing the smartest thing for your character's survival: sometimes isn't as important as other choices.